We put our bots to the test and built a unique and simple app that measures carbon emissions based off a company’s financial data.

 Bot written code: = 94.65%

-In the words of our CEO, “behaviours are the cool stuff the bots can create”.
-These reusable behaviours save a lot of wasted development effort, similar to how recycling saves a lot of single use waste.
-Below is an explanation of the behaviours we used in the Climate Action app.
+In the words of our CEO, “extensions are the cool stuff the bots can create”.
+These reusable extensions save a lot of wasted development effort, similar to how recycling saves a lot of single use waste.
+Below is an explanation of the extensions we used in the Climate Action app.

 |Dashboards||To create graphs and display results based on the carbon emission calculations by category.|